bjzhang/open_log/log2015linaro.markdown

 ----------------
 kernel, kselftest, KBUILD_OUTPUT

+[RFD] How to supprot KBUILD_OUTPUT for kselftest?
 Hi,

 I am trying to support KBUILD_OUTPUT(O=xxx) for kselftest.
-And I found that
+It seems that only perf tools(tools/perf) support it.
+And I could know that the following Makefile are called when building perf: tools/Makefile tools/perf/Makefile tools/perf/Makefile.perf tools/build/Makefile.build

+But I could not get the idea that how to do it for kselftest.
+Is there any existed infrastructure I could use?

+I am appreciated if there is any suggestions or ideas.
+Thanks in advance.

+Regards

+Bamvor